Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Observational Constraints

 \item Linear perturbation spectra for $f(R)$: This is a novel attempt to present the treatment of the linear evolution of cosmological viable $f(R)$ models from the inflation era until late times.
-To achieve this goal, we modified the version of CLASS\footnote{\url{https://lesgourg.github.io/class_public/class.html}} to find a Boltzmann solution for the standard fluid equations \cite{Escamilla-Rivera:2016aca} with a modular structure and our generic EoS, $w(z)$, given by \eqref{eq:JJE}.
+To achieve this goal, we have implemented the JJE EoS parametrization in CLASS \footnote{\url{https://lesgourg.github.io/class_public/class.html}}.
 We start with a specific cosmological model (in our case, the three $f(R)$ scenarios with a generic EoS).
-We start by numerically solving the Friedmann equations for the cosmic background with $w_{i}$ mimicking a dark fluid and, at a subsequent time, solving the thermodynamic evolution of the system.
-Afterward, we solve the Boltzmann equations to obtain the primordial power spectrum $P=A_s (k/k_{*})^{n_s -1}$.
-The advantage of the form given by (\ref{eq:JJE}) is that we are dealing with $f(R)$ gravity\footnote{Codes like HiCLASS offer a possibility to solve high order theories e.g. Hordenski theories.} described by a generic EoS, which can be easily implemented at a background level and used at standard EoS level as any dark energy-like proposal.
-To break the degeneracy, we consider the full samplers used at background level, i.e. we combine BAO+SLS+H(z)+Pantheon SNeIa together with the CMB data from the final release of the Planck collaboration (2018).
-The comparison of the results are presented in Table II\ref{tab:perturbations_data} and Figure \ref{fig:pert_general} for a $H_0$ as a free parameter.
+We begin by numerically solving the Friedmann equations for the cosmic background with $w_{i}$ mimicking a dark fluid and, at a subsequent time, solving the thermodynamic evolution of the system.
+Afterward, we obtain the primordial power spectrum $P=A_s (k/k_{*})^{n_s -1}$.
+In addition, considering that modified gravity can produce degeneracy effects in the total mass of the neutrinos, we have set the sum of the neutrino masses as 0.06 eV.
+The advantage of using a generic EoS (eq. \ref{eq:JJE}) is that $f(R)$ gravity\footnote{Codes like HiCLASS offer a possibility to solve high order theories, e.g. Hordenski theories.} can be easily implemented at a background level and used as any dark energy-like proposal at standard EoS level.
+To break the degeneracy, we consider all the samplers used at background level, i.e. we combine BAO+SLS+H(z)+Pantheon SNeIa together with the CMB data from the final release of the Planck collaboration (2018).
+The comparison of the results are presented in Table \ref{tab:perturbations_data} and Figure 3.
 All the models present at log power of the primordial curvature perturbations and a scalar index $n_s$ with $k_0 =0.05 \text{Mpc}^{-1}$.
 The $\Delta D^{TT} = D^{TT}_{l~\text{model}} -D^{TT}_{l~\Lambda CDM}$ \cite{Escamilla-Rivera:2016aca} shows a deviation from $\Lambda$CDM between [0.5\%-0.8\%] at low-\textit{l}, which is in agreement with the interval precision to reproduce $f(R)$-like evolution over the numerical solutions of the field equations \eqref{traceRt}-\eqref{Hdotgen}. \end{itemize}